transformerjnm/C-R-compressors/README.md

     *use all lowercase letters to prevent problems when loading onto web server. this includes images and file names.

     *seperate words with underscores(_). example nav_anmiation

+ CODE INDENTION

+   *Two spaces.
+You can set you code editer tab to two spaces